yonghah/streetscape/README.md

 # Streetscape

 Streetscape helps to retrieve google street views in a city.
+This package uses Google's official streetview API only.
+So finding the locations of GSV is less efficient than utilizing unofficial/undocumented API such as http://cbk0.google.com/cbk.

 ![image_all](https://user-images.githubusercontent.com/3218468/35771925-e17728e8-0902-11e8-9a3a-3eeadb302764.png)